Karori Lunatic Asylum: Opening and gradual growth (1854–1864)

 From 1857, Karori asylum had a visiting medical officer who cared for the physical health of patients and wrote status reports.

-In 1859, (Note: In late 1871, Buchanan said the keeper and matron had been at Karori asylum for 13 years so they arrived in 1858.
-Williams said William Sutherland was keeper from 1858.
-However, the roles of keeper and matron at Karori asylum were advertised in July 1859.)
+In the late 1850s, (Note: According to Buchanan (1871), the Sutherlands had been keeper and matron for 13 years so they arrived in 1858.
+Williams (1987) agreed with Buchanan on 1858.
+However, a vacancy for keeper of Karori asylum, preferably with a wife to act as matron, was advertised in July 1859.)

 William and Elizabeth Sutherland were appointed as keeper and matron.

 They continued until 1872, the year before the asylum closed.

 In 1861, doctor Charles France succeeded doctor Alexander Johnston as the medical officer.
 Their 1861 and 1862 status reports with later recollections by Johnston detailed day-to-day life at the asylum.

 It was divided by gender.
 The keeper and a male attendant (or assistant) cared for four men, while the matron cared for six women.
-(Note: The attendant was male because the first female attendant was not appointed until 1871.)
+(Note: The attendant was male because the first female attendant, Mary McDonald, arrived in 1871.)
 The male patients tended a 0.5 acre kitchen garden, which made the asylum self-sufficient in vegetables.
 They also prepared firewood.
 The female patients sewed and cleaned clothes.
 Patients were usually allowed out around the section, which had another 0.5 acre flower garden.

 At Karori asylum, patient activities were limited to work and exercise.

 There were no recreations and no access to religious services.

 Patients could be physically restrained in a straitjacket, and they could be punished by being confined.

 France visited at least twice a week, and he continued as the medical officer until the asylum closed in 1873.

 According to Williams (1987), a history of psychiatric hospitals in the Wellington Region, the 1861 and 1862 status reports "... suggested that the asylum was running an effective service for the mentally ill."